-A guide on the various practices and methods used by project managers and project leads in academia to facilitate successful projects.
+A guide for the various practices used by project managers and project leads in academia to facilitate successful projects.
 Download the Practices Guide, prepared by the Office of Academic Affairs at Portland State University.

 Project Management Plan

-A document prepared for each project in collaboration with the team members and the lead, providing clarity about the project, including the objectives, expected outcomes, expectations, roles and responsibilities.
+A document prepared for each project in collaboration with the team members and the lead, that provides clarity about the project, including the objectives, expected outcomes, expectations, roles, and responsibilities.
 Download the Project Management Plan template.

 Work Breakdown Structure

-The Work Breakdown Structure (WBS) is a deliverable-orientated hierarchical decomposition of the work to be executed by the project team, to accomplish the project objectives and create the required deliverables.
+The Work Breakdown Structure (WBS) is a deliverable-orientated hierarchical decomposition of the work to be executed by the project team, designed to help project teams accomplish the project objectives and create the required deliverables.
 The WBS organizes and defines the total scope of the project.
 (A Guide to the Project Management Body of Knowledge, 2004, 3rd ed., p 112.)
 Download the Work Breakdown Structure template.